Arthur Võõbus: Biography

-Arthur Vööbus was born in the village of Matjama, Tartu County, Livonia, Russian Empire as the son of a teacher.
+Arthur Võõbus was born in the village of Matjama, Tartu County, Livonia, Russian Empire as the son of a teacher.
 In 1928, he completed his schooling at the Hugo Treffner Gymnasium in Tartu, then in 1932 his studies at the Theological Faculty of the University of Tartu.
 That same year he was ordained a priest.
 From 1933 to 1940 he was a pastor in the Estonian Evangelical Lutheran Church in Tartu.
-Arthur Vööbus graduated as master of theology in 1934 with a thesis on "The true Christian, true Christian life and the true Christian church by Soren Kirkegaard."
-In parallel, Arthur Vööbus worked in libraries and manuscript collections in Rome, Paris, London, Berlin and Leipzig on theological texts in Syriac.
+He graduated as master of theology in 1934 with a thesis on "The true Christian, true Christian life and the true Christian church by Soren Kirkegaard."
+In parallel, he worked in libraries and manuscript collections in Rome, Paris, London, Berlin and Leipzig on theological texts in Syriac.
 His language skills were acquired at the university under Uku Masing.

 In 1936 he married Ilse Luksep, a daughter of a wealthy merchant family, which, along with his job in a large parish, provided the material basis for his research.
-Towards the end of the 1930s, Vööbus worked on the publication of Syriac texts.
+Towards the end of the 1930s, Võõbus worked on the publication of Syriac texts.
 In 1940, he fled the Soviet occupation of Estonia to Germany.
 His dissident attitude led to observation by the Gestapo.
-After the occupation of Estonia by German troops Vööbus returned to Estonia.
+After the occupation of Estonia by German troops he returned to Estonia.
 His doctoral thesis in 1943 at the University of Tartu was concerned with monasticism in Syria, Mesopotamia and Persia before the 10th Century.

-In 1944, Vööbus and his family fled a second time before the Soviet reoccupation of Estonia.
+In 1944, Võõbus and his family fled a second time before the Soviet reoccupation of Estonia.
 He spent part of the war interned in concentration camps.
 From 1944 to 1948 he worked as a pastor in refugee camps, and from 1946 to 1948 he was a professor of church history at the Baltic University at Pinneberg, near Hamburg.
 When this university was closed, he worked in London at the British Museum.

-In 1948, Vööbus immigrated to the United States and became chair of the New Testament and ancient church history at the Lutheran School of Theology at Chicago (LSTC), where he taught from 1951 until his retirement in 1977.
-Arthur Vööbus was a member of several scientific academies, including the Royal Academy of Science, Letters and Fine Arts of Belgium.
-Vööbus died on 25 September 1988 in Oak, Park, Illinois, United States.
+In 1948, Võõbus immigrated to the United States and became chair of the New Testament and ancient church history at the Lutheran School of Theology at Chicago (LSTC), where he taught from 1951 until his retirement in 1977.
+He was a member of several scientific academies, including the Royal Academy of Science, Letters and Fine Arts of Belgium.
+He died on 25 September 1988 in Oak, Park, Illinois, United States.